williampiat3/ImprovingPSRemotePlay/README.md

 esac
 exit 0
  ```
-This script is adapted from the â€œbridge-startâ€ and â€œbridge-stopâ€ scripts at OpenVPN's Ethernet bridging page.
+This script is adapted from the bridge-start and bridge-stop scripts at OpenVPN's Ethernet bridging page.
 It bridges the Ethernet interface, eth0, and OpenVPN's TAP interface, tap0, as members of the bridge interface, br0.
 Make the script executable by entering
  * `chmod 744 /etc/openvpn/openvpn-bridge`
 Now we'll create the server configuration file.
 Enter